Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Additional analysis of observations

-We show example sequences of the observation coefficients in Figures \ref{fig:obseq} A and B, which correspond to defender \#1's observation coefficients in Figures \ref{fig:example}B and C (a normal and counterfactual prediction with one-hot observation using the basketball dataset), respectively.
-We confirmed the observation coefficients in the ball and the nearest attacker \#1 were higher than other players in Figures \ref{fig:obseq}A and B.
+Next, we show example sequences of the observation coefficients in Figs.~\ref{fig:obseq}A, B, and~D, which correspond to defender~1's observation coefficients in Figs.~3E, F, and~G (our normal prediction, our counterfactual prediction, and the dNRI prediction for the basketball dataset), respectively.
+Fig.~\ref{fig:obseq}C shows the defender~1's relation inferred by dNRI, but at the moment in Fig.~3 ($t=0.34\,\mathrm{s}$), there was no observation.
+We confirmed that the observation coefficients for the ball and the nearest attacker (attacker~1) were higher than for other players in Figs.~\ref{fig:obseq}A and~B. The defender's relation extracted by dNRI in Fig.~\ref{fig:obseq}C was sparser than for our observation model in Fig.~\ref{fig:obseq}A, whereas the attacker's relation in Fig.~\ref{fig:obseq}D was dense.
+However, quantitatively, the ratio of no relation for each attacker in dNRI is $(63.54 \pm 2.62)\%$, which is a level similar to that for each defender described in Section~4.2.